asobti/kube-monkey/README.md

 **`kube-monkey/mtbf`**: Mean time between failure (in days).
 For example, if set to **`"3"`**, the k8s app can expect to have a Pod killed approximately every third weekday.
 **`kube-monkey/identifier`**: A unique identifier for the k8s apps.
 This is used to identify the pods that belong to a k8s app as Pods inherit labels from their k8s app.
 So, if kube-monkey detects that app `foo` has enrolled to be a victim, kube-monkey will look for all pods that have the label `kube-monkey/identifier: foo` to determine which pods are candidates for killing.
-Recommendation is to set this value to be the same as the app's name.
+The recommendation is to set this value to be the same as the app's name.
 **`kube-monkey/kill-mode`**: Default behavior is for kube-monkey to kill only ONE pod of your app.
 You can override this behavior by setting the value to:
 * `kill-all` if you want kube-monkey to kill **ALL** of your pods regardless of status (including not ready and not running pods).
 Does not require `kill-value`. **Use this label carefully.**
 * `fixed` if you want to kill a specific number of running pods with `kill-value`.
 If you overspecify, it will kill **all** running pods and issue a warning.